scottenriquez/azure-devops-aws-lambda-ci-cd/README.md

 After the CLI has been configured, the `aws cloudformation deploy` command will create or update the infrastructure specified in the template.
 I recommend testing this command locally before including it in the build pipeline.

 ## Enabling Multi-Stage and Multi-Environment Continuous Deployments
 With the ability to deploy cloud infrastructure, the build pipeline can now be a full CI/CD one.
 In the Azure DevOps UI, environments can be created via the project settings.
 For this project, I created development, test, and production.
-These will be referenced in the Azure Pipelines YAML script and capture a history of which build deployed which artifact.
+These will be referenced in the Azure Pipelines YAML script and capture a history of which build deployed which artifact to the corresponding environment.

 Another stage can be added to the YAML script that depends on a successful build:
 ```yaml